Blockwise Self-Supervised Learning at Scale: Discussion Conclusion

-Future work could also be directed towards finding ways to adapt the augmentations difficulty to the layer being trained.
-But the parameter space to explore is large, and our attempts at sorting sample difficulty and routing samples with simple distortions to early blocks has not worked so far (see Appendix~\ref{sec:customized_blockwise_training} for details).
+Future work could also be directed toward finding ways to adapt the augmentations' difficulty to the layer being trained.
+However, the parameter space to explore is large, and our attempts at sorting sample difficulty and routing samples with simple distortions to early blocks have not worked so far (see Appendix~\ref{sec:customized_blockwise_training} for details).
 Masked Auto-Encoders (MAE) are an interesting recent class of self-supervised methods based on the Vision Transformer architecture~\citep{dosovitskiy2020image} where the model learns via simple masking of tokens/patches~\citep{he2022masked}.
-We postulate that our blockwise training framework could be particular well-suited to such a masking scheme, given that one can adapt the level of difficulty for the augmentations fed to different blocks very naturally via the fraction of patches masked.
+We postulate that our blockwise training framework could be particularly well-suited to such a masking scheme, given that one can adapt the level of difficulty for the augmentations fed to different blocks very naturally via the fraction of patches masked.